 Many businesses don’t take the time to properly train their receptionist because they don’t want to spend the time or money.
 Often times, companies also don’t realize the significance of a well-trained receptionist.
 As a business’s first point of contact, a receptionist has the potential to close a deal by providing a great first impression or to lose the deal making a commonly-made mistake.
-Equip your company with the following receptionist tips and tricks to make sure all of your callers have a great first impression.
+Equip your company with the following receptionist tips and tricks to make sure all of your callers have a great first impression with Front Office Staff.

 Although it may seem silly to smile while on the phone, it works!
 Smiling is the easiest way to ensure your receptionist sounds friendly and inviting, maintaining the perfect tone.
 In addition, keeping a smile on their face will help your receptionist feel calm and happy throughout the day.